 The site is continuously being developed in order to make room for the new and expanding companies.
 The construction of several 11-story laboratory buildings in stages will create a campus-like environment, promoting the exchange of ideas between employees, and making it possible to open the site up to the surrounding neighborhood.

 For the life science industry to continue to prosper on the site, in addition to the above-mentioned infrastructure and collaborative partners from industry and universities, it is also essential to have access to investors who are prepared to invest in risky innovation projects that will take a long time.
 Founded in 2003 as an nonprofit association, the Bio-Technopark Schlieren-Zürich (which was previously called Biotech Center Zurich) is intended to serve as a platform to bring together the different stakeholders in order to maximize synergies.
-Today, the Bio-Technopark includes more than 40 companies and many academic institutions, most of which are based on the Wagi site.
+Today, the Bio-Technopark includes 45 companies and many academic institutions, most of which are based on the Wagi site.
 Both within and beyond its own sector, and at both the national and international level, the life science park is held in high regard.